 - What is the best way to support the shelter?

 The number one type of support we need is financial.
-Two-thirds of our operating revenue comes from private donations from individuals and businesses.
+More than $1 million of our operating revenue comes from private donations from individuals and businesses.
 Donations at all levels are greatly appreciated!
 Visit our Want to Help page to learn more.

 - Can someone from Cross Roads House come to speak to my company/church/school/civic organization?